How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Adoption Records Searchers

-This group of professionals consists of experts who know where records are located and how to gain access to them.
+These professional experts know where records are located and how to gain access to them.
 You can hire a Records Searcher to search all records or to locate difficult-to-find records.
-When you ask for a quote, be sure to inquire into what is to be included in the services offered.
+Be sure to inquire into what is included in services offered.
 Most states charge for searching for a document and coping it.
-Some Records Searchers may also expect personal expenses, such as travel, to be reimbursed.
-Some Records Searchers retrieve records manually, others rely on computer database companies and other Information Providers.
-Submit an People Search using our connection to a world network of databases.
+Some Records Searchers may also expect personal expenses, such as travel expenses, to be reimbursed.
+Some Records Searchers retrieve records manually, and others rely on Information Providers like us.

 Genealogical Consultants

 To locate a missing relative, it is often necessary to trace family histories.
 Genealogical Consultants are highly-trained experts in the field of genealogy.
 They concern themselves with records and files about people who are deceased.
 They search indexed files for information about relatives through census reports from the National Archives and the Library of Congress.
-The Church of Jesus Christ of Latter Day Saints (LDS), has the largest library in the country pertaining to family history, plus a large staff of professional Genealogical Consultants.
+The Church of Jesus Christ of Latter Day Saints (LDS, has the largest library in the country pertaining to family history.
+They employ a large staff of Genealogical Consultants.

 Adoption Legal Consultants

 You may encounter situations that require the services of an attorney who may ask you to sign a limited power of attorney waving the right to confidentially.
 The attorney will correspond with state agencies and hospitals to request records on your behalf.
-Your attorney will also advise you when questions arise concerning legalities or legal forms.
+He or she will advise you when questions arise concerning legalities or legal forms.

-If you cannot afford an attorney, you can contact your local bar association and inquire about legal clinics whose services may be available to you.
-Or, you can contact the Legal Aid Society, who may refer you to an attorney who specializes in adoptee/birth parent litigation.
+If you can't afford an attorney, contact your local bar association to inquire about legal clinics and the services available to you.
+Or, contact the Legal Aid Society, who may refer you to an attorney who specializes in adoptee/birth parent litigation.

 Adoption Intermediaries

-Intermediaries are individuals or institutions that represent the interests of another person or organization.
-Courts appoint intermediaries in adoption-related searches and may often make decisions on your behalf that may not coincide with your search goals.
+Intermediaries are individuals or institutions that represent the interests of other people or an organization.
+Courts appoint intermediaries in adoption-related searches and may make decisions on your behalf that may not coincide with your search goals.

 Adoption agencies also act as intermediaries.
-These agencies may not take the searcher's personal needs and feelings into account.
+These agencies may or may not take the searcher's personal needs and feelings into account.

 When hiring or appointing someone to act as an intermediary on your behalf, sign a limited power of attorney specifying exactly in what instances that person may act on your behalf, and a waiver of confidentially, which will allow them access to your personal records.
 Be sure all records will be returned to you when the search has been completed.